ice1k/proj_manager/README.md

 This is a simple project manager, which gives you data about your project, to help you know your project better.

-It's written in Rust.
+It's written in Rust DA★ZE.

-I write this project to practise Rust programming.
+I write this project to practise Rust programming DA★ZE.

-For I'm a beginner to Rust, there must be lots of naive code, please don't hesitate to point it out.
+For I'm a beginner to Rust, there must be lots of naive code, please don't hesitate to point it out DA★ZE!

 ## Get binary!

 ### Windows

-Go to the release page, download the latest exe.
+Go to the release page, download the latest exe DA★ZE.

 ### Other